arthurfreitasrocha/autolike/README.md

 # autolike

-====== NEW UPDATE v4.1.0 ======
+====== NEW UPDATE v5.0 ======

  What's new?
- - Now all the project uses the MVC software design pattern.
- - All the project now is translated to english.
- - Now all the project have comments in english, but some comments are out of date.
-Son I will update it.
- - Some buttons won externaly update (visual).
- - All the code is refactored with principles of Clean Code to improve the reading and understanding (but I need to improve more).
- - Consenquentely, the AutoLike now is more fast than before.

- - Button 'Switch Instagram Email' updated.
- - - Now when you click at 'Switch Instagram Email' button, you can show and hide your password clicking at the "eye".

- - Button 'Like photos of an specific Instagram profile' updated.
- - - Now you can comment the posts you have been liked.
-But just one post by profile.
-To use this option, click at 'Show/Hide Text' checkbutton, and will open a text widget what you can write your comment.

- - Button 'Send message in Direct' abandoned.
- - - I tried to implement this function but the Instagram don't have a option to send Messages to people what I not follow.
-So, I abandoned this function.
-The function is still avaible in menu but she don't do nothing.
+ - This version merged all AutoLike's options in one.
+Are you curious?
+Test him :v
  - Bug Fix

-====== NEW UPDATE v4.1.0 =====
+====== NEW UPDATE v5.0 =====

 |

-====== INTRODUCTION & HOW TO USE ======
+====== INTRODUCTION & HOW TO RUN/USE ======

-A simple robot that can be like a number of photos in Instagram (and more)
+A robot that can be like a number of photos in Instagram (and more)

-Steps to run

-- 01º Install Python
-- 02º Install Selenium (A Python Library)
-- 03º Have fun!

-How to Install?
+How to run:

-- First download Python entering in this link: https://www.python.org/downloads/.
+- You need to have Microsoft Edge installed and the Edge webdriver (https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).
+The webdriver need to be the same version of your browser.
+- Put the webdriver into your root.
+Example: 'C:\msedgedriver.exe'.
+- Add the webdriver adress into your PATH.
+- Enter in the 'Docs\Fonts' of AutoLike folder and install the fonts.

-- After download it, install Python.
-Don't forget to mark the "Add Python 3.x to PATH" checkbutton in the installation box (You need to mark it to all commands run fine in the CMD).
+- Install Python (https://www.python.org/downloads/).
+Don't forget to mark the 'add Python 3.x to the path' option.
-- After installing Python, you have to install Selenium.
-To do it open a CMD and write: pip install selenium.
-Please wait until the installation finish.
-- After all this steps, you can start AutoLike.
-Enter in the AutoLike's folder and open the "__init__.py" file.
-This file will load all the requirements of AutoLike and start him.
+- Using the CMD, install Selenium (command: pip install selenium).

+- Start AutoLike clicking the 'main.py' file.

 How to Use?

-To use AutoLike first you need to make login into Instagram.
-Do it clicking in 'Switch Instagram Email' button.
-After did it, select one of the three options and have fun.

-Options:
-- 01 'Like photos using a hashtag'
-- 02 'Like photos of an specific Instagram profile'
-- 03 'Send message in Direct'

-01 - This function search the profiles based in the hashtag informed by the user.
-After, AutoLike access the Instagram publications which haves the hashtag and likes 'x' number of photos (you informs the number of photos).
-The name of the profiles was liked, will be saved in the DB (DataBase) to be used in the second option.
-02 - This function work based on the DB acquired with option 01.
-The user selects 'n' users from the DB and informs what number of photos will be liked in each profile.
-Son, the AutoLike access profile by profile and likes a 'x' number of photos by the current profile (Test the option, you will understand better).
+- First you need to do the Instagram Login.
+Inform you user and password.
+Click the 'Fazer Login' button.
+- Inform a Hashtag which will be accessed, inform a number of profiles that will be accessed, and a comment which will be writted.
+Click the 'Iniciar' button.
-03 - Abandoned.
+- Have fun!

 ====== INTRODUCTION & HOW TO USE ======